TERMS & CONDITIONS

 8.2 If the Goods are sold by the Customer, the purchase price paid for the Goods must be paid into a separate account and designated for the payment to the Company.

-9.1 Payment of the purchase price shall be made, within the time period as agreed between the Customer and the Company,, free of exchange in South African currency in cash into the bank account of the Company, or such other place as the Company may from time to time nominate.
+9.1 Payment of the purchase price shall be made, within 30 days from date of statement, unless agreed to the contrary in writing and signed by the company, free of exchange in South African currency in cash into the bank account of the Company, or such other place as the Company may from time to time nominate.

 9.2 Where applicable the Company shall not be obliged to commence or complete manufacture unless the deposit requested has been paid and the Company reserves the right to request an advance payment prior to delivery of the Goods.